Voilett-Roze/asus/Compile-Firmware-from-source-using-Ubuntu.md

-# How to build `asuswrt-merlin` on Ubuntu
+# How to build asuswrt-merlin on Ubuntu
+.
+.
+.
+.

-# NOTE: If wanting to build for the new HND platform (RT-AC86U) some different instructions have been added and need to be followed.
+### If wanting to build for the new HND platform (RT-AC86U), some different instructions have been added and need to be followed. ###
+.
+.
+.
+.

 ## Cautionary note